 He looked back down at the grey patch.
 There’s little chance an Idrian did this, he realized.
 Not if he used Awakening.
 And. . .what was that about a Lifeless?
 “What was this creature you discovered?”

 “A Lifeless squirrel, your grace,” one of the men said.
-“The intruder used it as a distraction, released it after he was discovered.”
+“The intruder used it as a distraction.”

 “Well made?” he asked.

 They nodded.
-“Using modern Command words,” one said, “though it had blood instead of ichor.
+“Using modern Command words,” one said, “and it even has ichor-alcohol instead of blood.
 Took us the better part of the night to catch the thing!”

 “I see,” Lightsong said, standing.
 “But the intruder escaped?
 Ran away, did he?”